mirandaweston/CV/README.md

 ## Work Experience

-**_Freelance Software Engineer_** (March 2023 - present)
+**_Freelance Software Engineer_** (April 2023 - present)

 - Building a PostgreSQL database for a client at an oil rig company
-- Building an ecommerce website to allow users to custom build their own cardboard boxes (JavaScript, Node.js, Three.js, HTML and CSS)
+- Building an ecommerce website to allow users to custom build their own cardboard boxes (with JavaScript, Node.js, Three.js, HTML and CSS)

 **_Policy Officer_ at Cabinet Office** (June 2022 - January 2023)

 - Aiding the development and implementation of policy work in central government to ensure that ministerial objectives are met
-- Shadowed software engineers in the GDS to learn more about the software engineering lifecycle
+- Shadowing software engineers in the Government Digital Service to learn more about the software engineering lifecycle

 **_Policy and Research Officer_ at Stay Safe East** (July 2019 - June 2022)